 Set aside days and times you are confident to have enrolment interviews with clients because usually they will stay longer than you intended and this can get difficult if you are already very busy.

 Ensure you have a parent information pack ready to go with your branding.
 I have at least 5 made up ready to go for anyone that makes an enquiry about my service or possible vacancies.
-I go through the design and development of your parent information pack and what you should have in it in my latest online training about marketing and branding your child care service.
-You can see the details about this training here.
+I show you how to put a marketing plan in action and give you 2 pages of promotion ideas in THIS Simple Series E-book if you need more help with branding and filling vacancies

 At the very least you should have a business card and a brochure with information about you, your philosophy, your hours of operation, who you are registered with and the current enrolment process.
 Lots of photos will help sell your environment too.